 Amex Costco True Earnings, Chase Amazon Visa, and Costco Executive Membership – A Great Reward Combination!

-It is unfortunate but true that we are not credit card savvy.
-Our saga of mistakes (blunders) started with a GM Master Card followed by a Discover Card some years ago.
+We were not credit card savvy when we started out and our saga of mistakes (blunders) started with a GM Master Card in the late 1990s followed by a Discover Card in the early 2000s.
 The GM Master Card earned us 5% cash reward that could be applied towards the purchase of a new GM car.
-The closest we ever considered was a Saturn in the 2000 timeframe when it was marketed as a new benefit.
-Ultimately, we never got around to buying a GM car and so all that accumulated rewards were for naught.
+The closest we ever came to buying a GM car was a Saturn in the 2000 timeframe, when it was marketed as a new benefit.
+Ultimately, we never got around to buying a GM car and so all the accumulated rewards were for naught.
 The tiered rewards and the fact that not all places accepted the Discover Card sealed its fate.

 Replacing the GM Master Card, was the Chase-Amazon Visa card that offered 3% rewards for Amazon purchases and 1% for everything else.
 The reward is immediate and since we frequent Amazon.com, the switch panned out.

 We are regulars at Costco and used their basic card with American Express called the Cash Rebate Card.
 That card offers a tiered cash reward program that can be used towards Costco purchases.
 The tiered program is just 0.25% for the first $2000, 0.5% for the next $3000, and 1.5% for the amount over $5000 in purchases.
-Our rewards for last year added up to about 0.85% and our total purchases were about $500/month.
-What we failed to recognize until recently was the fact that switching to an Amex-Costco True Earnings would have realized us far better cash back – 3% in restaurants and gas, 2% in travel, and 1% on everything else.
-Further, given our level of spending at Costco, an executive membership made better financial sense.
-Executive membership costs the consumer $100 instead of the $50 in membership fee.
-Purchases at Costco, are eligible for a 2% cash reward that can be applied towards Costco purchases.
-Executive membership wins hand down should your annual purchases at Costco adds up to $2500 or more.
-This is in addition to the rewards that one might get from the Amex card.
-Needless to say that by failing to grasp this latter fact we missed out our due on rewards cash.
+Our rewards for 2007 added up to about 0.85% and our average purchases were about $500/month.
+What we failed to recognize until later was the fact that switching to Amex-Costco True Earnings card would have realized us far better cash back: 3% in restaurants and gas, 2% in travel, and 1% on everything else.
+Further, given our level of spending at Costco, an executive membership made better financial sense even after accounting for the increased (around double the basic) annual membership fee.
+Purchases at Costco are eligible for a 2% reward redeemable with future Costco purchases: Executive Membership wins hands down if your annual purchases at Costco add up to $2500 or more.
+The 2% is in addition to the tiered Amex card rewards.
+Here again, although we lost out in rewards for a couple of years, the switch was finally made in 2008 and that has worked out really well.

 Summary:

-Till now our plan was to use Amex-Costco cash rebate card for Costco purchases and to use the Amazon-Chase Visa card for all other purchases.
+During the 2006-2007 timeframe, our plan was to use Amex-Costco cash rebate card for Costco purchases and to use the Amazon-Chase Visa card for all other purchases.
 This combination realized us a reward level of slightly less than 1% on Costco purchases, 3% on Amazon purchases, and 1% on all other purchases.
-Below is a table that summarizes our new plan to use credit cards to maximize rewards:
+Below is a table that summarizes our altered plan for 2008 onward.
+This has helped us maximize credit card rewards:

 PurchasesStoreCardRewards